davidfstr/Crystal-Web-Archiver/README.md

 * With the "Home" URL selected, press the "View" button to open it again in the web browser.
 * It should have opened in the web browser at URL <http://localhost:2797/>, with a path component of `/` just like the real URL.
-* There also should be no further "Page not found" message.
+* There also should be no further "Page not found" messages.

 Final testing: